Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 That isn’t “small” to me and it seems disingenuous and lacking in integrity to say that.
 Not what a Christian should be guilty of.

 However, the harm it can do to the integrity of the person making the affiliate recommendation is only one danger of this system.
 It also causes price inflation.
 The person buying the product isn’t just paying for the product, they are paying the commission to the affiliate.
-YOU pay the commission.
+YOU pay the commission to a company for them to pay their affiliate marketers.

-I’ve had many people ask me for an affiliate program from Effective Church Communications for them to refer people to my materials and for them to sell my materials.
-I turned them down because that would mean that I would have to sell my materials to afford their affiliate commission.
+When my primary ministry was church communications, had many people ask me for an affiliate program from Effective Church Communications for them to refer people to my materials and for them to sell my materials.
+I turned them down because that would mean that I would have to sell my materials (instead of giving most away for free) to afford their affiliate commission.
 In the past, I wouldn’t raise prices to fund what I considered a pernicious pricing system.

-This is a non-issue for the Effective Church Communications ministry now because with the exception of books that may be sold on Amazon or other online bookstores (and all of mine need revision now), as of 2024, I decided to make everything that I have in the Effective Church Communications ministry FREE.
+This is a non-issue for the Bible805 ministries because with the exception of books, everything is FREE.
 If people feel what they receive is of value, they can support the ministry through donations.
-As of now, the ministry is NOT a non-profit, so you won’t get a tax donation though I am hoping in the next year or so to change that.
+As of now, the ministry is NOT a non-profit, so you won’t get a tax donation though I am researching that as time allows.

 I’m also starting to greatly resent purchasing anything from a vendor who has an affiliate system in place.
 I don’t trust sites that link to resources that pay commissions and they admit they are part of affiliate systems.
 I resent having to pay for the commissions in addition to the product.
 If I’ve come into the site from a search engine, not via an affiliate link, I’d like to get the base price of the item without the affiliate markup—but that isn’t possible.